Annual Canvass Open or Close

 Voting Open or Close

-Postal ballot papers are normally sent out a week or two before polling day (depending on when you send in your postal voting application), so if you will not be at home around that time you should consider appointing a proxy to vote on your behalf.
+Postal ballot papers are normally sent out a week or two before Polling Day (depending on when you send in your postal voting application), so if you will not be at home around that time you should consider appointing a proxy to vote on your behalf.
+However, you are advised to contact the Electoral Services Team who will be able to tell you the specific application deadlines and despatch dates for each Election.

-You may still be able to vote even if you are unable to get to your polling station on election day by applying for a proxy vote (17kb).
+You may still be able to vote even if you are unable to get to your polling station on Polling Day for a particular Election by applying for a proxy vote .
 (A proxy is someone who votes on your behalf).
-For example:
+You will only be able to appoint a proxy for one Election, unless it is on the grounds of medical or employment reasons.

 If you want to appoint a proxy to vote for you, he or she must be: